 All of these are well-designed and will work for almost anyone, but if you want to stand out, go for the custom Apple watch face.
 You can choose images from your photo gallery as the background of your Apple Watch, but at present, you cannot download truly “custom” faces—but you can find awesome images to work as the background and create your custom face by adding “Complications.”

 A “Complication” is a special feature you can add to the watch face, such as a stock price ticker or information from another app.
 The ability to choose what information you see at a glance is how you can make your watch face unique from anyone else’s.
 The key is knowing where to look for backgrounds.

 Where To Get Complications for a Custom Apple Watch Face

 A lot of third-party apps come with Complications that you can later add to your Apple Watch.
 For example, iTranslate comes with a Complication you can add that automatically determines the local language based on your GPS location and translates helpful phrases throughout the day.
-You can just tap the Complication from there to enter the full screen mode and speak the phrase you need translated into it.
+You can just tap the Complication from there to enter the full-screen mode and speak the phrase you need to be translated into it.

 A full list of third-party apps that provide complications is difficult to come by.
 However, when an app does provide a Complication it will automatically appear in your list of potential options.
 You can view the ones you currently have by launching the Watch app and tapping Complications beneath My Faces.